tomazweiss/tomazweiss.github.io/_posts/2021-01-04-croatia_earthquake.md

 The last chart already gives us an idea about the order of reactions to earthquake by country.
 Let’s take a more detailed look at this.

-First let’s draw a “scatterplot” of individual tweets by the query keyword and their time of posting.
+First, let’s draw a “scatterplot” of individual tweets by the query keyword and their time of posting.
 Each dot represents a tweet and some vertical jitter has been added to get a better sense about their distributions.
 (Very few tweets contain keywords from different languages.
-Therefore we won’t make a big mistake if we define user’s location with the `case_when` statement.)
+Therefore we won’t make a big mistake if we define user’s language with the `case_when` statement.)

 ``` r
 tweets %>%